zo0o0ot/speaker-page/content/slides/tx-coding-in-the-web/index.md

  # Credits

 - THAT Conference Cartoons courtesy of THAT Conference, © 2021 THAT® All rights reserved.
-- "Demo" gif of Yaphit doing tech support comes from "The Orville" created by Seth MacFarlane
+- "Demo" gif of Yaphit doing tech support comes from "The Orville" created by Seth MacFarlane.
+RIP, Norm MacDonald.
 - "Both" gif is from "The Road To El Dorado", Directed by Bibo Bergeron and Don Paul
 - "Looking let me think" gif courtesy of TipsyElves.com
 - "Thank you" gif is from Super Mario World, Ending screen